What is Acoustic-Induced Vibration or AIV?

 - Removing screwed fittings

-- eliminating branches 2 inch and smaller
+- eliminating branches 2 inches and smaller

 - avoiding abrupt geometric changes in line.